Consensys-Network-State/ds3/packages/web3/README.md

 # @ds3/web3

+> 🚧 **Note**: This package is under active development.
+While we're working hard to make it production-ready, please be aware that APIs and features may change.
+We welcome your feedback and contributions as we continue to improve!
+>
 > 🌐 **Web Support Only** - Native support coming soon!

 🚀 **Ultimate cross-platform blockchain components that feel native everywhere**